jordibalcellss/terraform-kvm/README.md

 terraform destroy -auto-approve
 ```

-During that process, Terraform will use `cloud-init` to create a privileged
+During creation Terraform will use `cloud-init` to create a privileged
 deployment account inside the VMs and provide the SSH key found in
 `keys/id_rsa.pub`, so as to prepare the guest systems to be accessed by
 further provisioning systems.